patrick-crawford/WEB422-Backup/weekly-schedule.md

 ## Weekly schedule

-Please note that all Assignments will be released on the **Friday** of the week indicated and will similairly be due on the **Friday** one or two weeks later (see below).
+Please note that all Assignments will be released on the **Friday** of the week indicated and will similarly be due on the **Friday** one or two weeks later (see below).

 Each test will commence at the start of the corresponding **Lecture** period (we will not have tests during the lab period)